ElucidatorRay/Enigma_mahcine/README.md

 # Enigma machine
-This is python-based implementation of [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine), a kind of cipher device used by Nazi Germany in WII.
+This is python-based implementation of [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine), a kind of cipher device used by Nazi Germany in WWI.

 ## Inspired by
 This code is inspired by [How did the Enigma Machine work?](https://www.youtube.com/watch?v=ybkkiGtJmkM&t=467s).
 They represent complete operation of Enigma machine by really great animation.
 And It is very helpful for me to comprehenze.